Embassy Events 2013

 26 April 2013

 We had a great time with NFL's Myron Rolle and our friends at Harris Academy in Peckham on Thursday.
-Bobby Adelson Jr., Cultural Attaché at the American Embassy in London finds out what a real American football tackle is!
+Bobby Adelson Jr., Cultural Attaché at the American Embassy in London, finds out what a real American football tackle is!
+(Youtube)

 Myron Rolle, former NFL football player and Rhodes Scholar, was in London on April 24-26th delivering talks and leading American football clinics at several secondary schools in underserved neighborhoods.
 Rolle’s message whilst in London was to inspire students to continue with their studies and show them how to maintain a balance between academics and sport.